BeforeTheStorm202/Final-Project-in-Framework/README.md

-Project in 4.8 .NET framwork, source code is in TranslatorAPI.cs file.
+Project in 4.8 .NET framework, source code is in TranslatorAPI.cs file.

 Prerequisites:
 1. Visual Studio 2022 or lower that supports 4.8 framework